We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Since your anus doesn’t lube itself like a vagina or penis, this one takes a bit of prep.
 Grab your favorite lube, make sure your partner’s comfortable moving forward, and start slow.

 Any penis-and-vagina partnership requires prep too.
-Bring along your birth control method or STI protection of choice.
+Bring along your birth control method and/or STI protection of choice.
 No penis?
 No problem.

 You don’t need to break out the Kama Sutra cards to know there are dozens of sex positions.
 But why not start with what’s tried-and-true?
 So #wholesome.